CloudLabs-AI/MS-900-Lab-Content/Module 5 : M365 Security and Compliance .md

    - **Share** : Select Share to copy the direct link to the improvement action.
 You can also choose the platform to share the link, such as email, Microsoft Teams, Microsoft Planner, or ServiceNow.

+# Exercise 3: Cloud App Security

+### Task 1 : Discover Apps with Cloud App Security

+1. Microsoft Cloud App Security is a multimode Cloud Access Security Broker (CASB).
+It provides rich visibility, control over data travel, and sophisticated analytics to identify and combat cyberthreats across all your cloud services.

+1.